 Robert John Hughes was born in Bagillt, Flintshire during 1897.The 1901 Census tells us that the head of the family was Thomas Hughes aged 41, who was employed as a Baker.
-His wife Mary Hughes aged 38 and their 7 (seven) children – Edward Hughes aged 16, Annie Hughes aged 14, Joseph Hughes aged 10, Jane Hughes aged 8, Thomas Hughes aged 6, Robert John Hughes aged 3 and James Hughes aged 1.
+His wife was Mary Hughes aged 38 and their 7 (seven) listed children were Edward Hughes aged 16, Annie Hughes aged 14, Joseph Hughes aged 10, Jane Hughes aged 8, Thomas Hughes aged 6, Robert John Hughes aged 3 and James Hughes aged 1.

 Robert enlisted as a Private with the Royal Welsh Fusiliers in 1917 at The Barracks, Wrexham.